 Seattle CID Sights

-While in the CID, there are a few top attractions that you might want to check out.
+While in the CID, there are a few top attractions that you might want to include in your Seattle itinerary.
 The Wing Luke Museum details the history and culture and Asian Pacific Americans in Seattle.
 The Panama Hotel dates to 1910 and features a Japanese bathhouse.
 The Hing Hay Park, Kobe Terrace and Historic Chinatown Gate are other top places to see in Seattle CID.
 And, for something a little off-beat in the neighborhood, stop by the Seattle Pinball Museum, where visitors can play classic arcade games.

 Seattle Craft Beer

-Just like many of the best party cities in the United States – like Denver, San Diego and Portland – the craft beer revolution in Seattle is in full swing.
+Just like many of the best party cities in the United States – like nearby Spokane as well as Denver, San Diego and Portland – the craft beer revolution in Seattle is in full swing.
 There are dozens of craft breweries operating in the city, but we recommend popping into Elysian Fields – one of the first microbreweries established in Seattle.

 For real bar nostalgia, however, head across the street to Seattle’s Historic Triangle Pub.
 Once a brothel, the small corner bar now serves up cheap beer – including classics, like Rainier, along with a selection of Seattle craft beer.